 Like many tuberous plants, Xanthosoma can often manage fairly well in the same pot for several consecutive seasons, sending up a new flush of growth each season.
 If, however, large and spectacular growth is your goal, repot the rhizome into a fresh pot at the beginning of each growing season.
 Be aware that some species can be very large and plan accordingly.

 There are about 50 species of Xanthosoma throughout the tropical Americas.
 Some of the more beautiful or striking ones include:

-- X. Sagittifolium.
-A true conservatory specimen, with unmarked green leaves that can easily achieve a length of 4 feet, rising on 5-foot stems.
+- X. Sagittifolium: A true conservatory specimen, with unmarked green leaves that can easily achieve a length of four feet, rising on five-foot stems.
 Feed and water heavily for maximum growth.

 Xanthosoma belongs to the Arum (or Araceae) family of plants, sometimes called aroids.
 This family includes philodendron, colocasia, caladium, alocasia, and other very tropical foliage plants.
 Like these other aroids, Xanthosoma thrives in an environment of high humidity, copious water and food, and elevated temperatures.
 They are understory plants, or they sometimes grow at the edges of water, so they are not suited to direct harsh sunlight.
 Pests include spider mites and mealy bugs, which are both more likely to attack unhealthy plants.